hackdaymanifesto/site/index.markdown

-Attendees are often averse to building on top of platforms and datasets that could disappear or will incur usage fees after an event, try to avoid companies making resources available only for the duration the event and communicate clearly the risk of building on top of any alpha or beta APIs.
+Attendees are often averse to building on top of platforms and datasets that could disappear or will incur usage fees after an event, try to avoid companies making resources available only for the duration of the event and communicate clearly the risk of building on top of any alpha or beta APIs.

 ### Local API testbeds _Optional_